val314159/christophergs.github.io/_posts/2016-02-29-metawear-guide-pt10.md

 {% endhighlight %}

-Next, our `onCreate` method, we add the reference to the data that was passed from *ScannerActivity*, i.e. the reference to the board:
+Next, our `onCreate` method, we add the reference to the data that was passed from *ScannerActivity*, i.e. the reference to the board, and create a new intent for our BLE service:

 `btDevice= getIntent().getParcelableExtra(EXTRA_BT_DEVICE);`
+`getApplicationContext().bindService(new Intent(this, MetaWearBleService.class), this, BIND_AUTO_CREATE);`

 We are no longer going to rely on a hard-coded MAC address to identify the board, so we re-write our `onServiceConnected` method, removing the `retrieveBoard` method and any calls to it: